 - Tax Deductions: Learn what you can deduct to increase your tax savings.

-- Record-keeping: Figure out which documents you need to have on-hand when filing your taxes.
+- Record-keeping: Determine which documents you need on-hand when filing your taxes.

 - Tax Cuts and Jobs Act: Read how new tax laws have shifted the tax landscape for landlords.